 At that point, I realized that I know more about my personal finances than anyone else.
 While I am not the biggest expert in tax law, I am an expert in my money.
 Three years ago I did my taxes on my own for the first time and have done so ever since.
 After two years with H&R Block and one with TurboTax, I have learned quite a few valuable lessons about doing your taxes on your own.
 Read on to learn about DIY taxes and whether that makes sense for you.

 The first aspect to consider when doing your own taxes is your financial knowledge.
 If you feel completely clueless when dealing with money, you may feel better going with an accountant even if you are good enough with a computer to do it yourself.

-This is the first tax year under the Tax Cuts and Jobs Act — the standard deduction for 2018 is $12,000 for singles and $24,000 for married couples filing jointly.
-And the new tax law has removed the personal and dependent exemptions.
+This is the first tax year under the Tax Cuts and Jobs Act — the standard deduction for 2019 is $12,400 for singles and $24,800 for married couples filing jointly.

 More than 30 million people used TurboTax last year, and very few of them are “financial experts.”
 If you have an average knowledge of personal finance, you should be safe doing your own taxes.
 If you use a tax program like TurboTax, H&R Block, TaxACT, or the new, free Credit Karma Tax, the prompts and questions the software asks you along the way help the program take care of the difficult calculations.
 All you need to know is how to answer those questions accurately and which boxes to check off for more information.